grpc/proposal/A80-tcp-telemetry.md

 1. **TCP socket state** can be retrieved using the `getsockopt()` system call with `level` set to `IPPROTO_TCP` and `optname` set to `TCP_INFO`.
 The state is returned in a `struct tcp_info` which gives details about the TCP connection.
 At present, the machinery to collect such information is available on Linux 2.6 or later kernels.
 2. **Per-message transmission timestamps** can be collected from TCP sockets using the [SO\_TIMESTAMPING](https://docs.kernel.org/networking/timestamping.html) interface.
 At present, this is available on Linux 2.6 or later kernels.
 These timestamps can be very valuable for diagnosing network level issues and can be used to break down the time spent in the "network".

-\[[A79](https://github.com/grpc/proposal/blob/master/A79-non-per-call-metrics-architecture.md)\] provides a framework for adding non-per-call metrics in gRPC.
+\[[gRFC A79](https://github.com/grpc/proposal/blob/master/A79-non-per-call-metrics-architecture.md)\] provides a framework for adding non-per-call metrics in gRPC.
 This document uses that framework to expose the proposed TCP Latency metrics.

 ### *Related Proposals:*

-\*   \[[A79](https://github.com/grpc/proposal/blob/master/A79-non-per-call-metrics-architecture.md)\]: gRPC Non-Per-Call Metrics Framework
+*   \[[gRFC A79](https://github.com/grpc/proposal/blob/master/A79-non-per-call-metrics-architecture.md)\]: gRPC Non-Per-Call Metrics Framework

 ## Proposal